A criterion for hypothesis testing for stationary processes: Preliminaries

 for any $B\in A^*$ and $t\in\N$.
 Denote $\S$ the set of all stationary processes on $A^\infty$.
 A stationary process $\rho$ is called {\em (stationary) ergodic} if the frequency of occurrence of each word $B$ in a sequence $X_1,X_2,\dots$ generated by $\rho$ tends to its a priori (or limiting) probability a.s.: $\rho(\lim_{n\rightarrow\infty}\nu(X_{1..n},B)= \rho(X_{1..|B|}=B))=1$.
 By virtue of the ergodic theorem (e.g. \cite{bil}), this definition can be shown to be equivalent to the standard definition of stationary ergodic processes (every shift-invariant set has measure 0 or 1; see e.g. \cite{cs}).
 Denote $\mathcal E$ the set of all stationary ergodic processes.

 \begin{definition}[distributional distance] The distributional distance is defined for a pair of processes $\rho_1,\rho_2$ as follows~\cite{gray}:

 where $w_k=2^{-k}$ and $B_k$, $k\in\N$ range through the set $A^*$ of all words in length-lexicographical order (the weights and ordering are fixed for the sake of concreteness only). \end{definition} It is easy to see that $d$ is a metric.
-Equipped with this metric, the space of all stochastic processes is a compact, and the set of stationary processes $\S$ is its convex closed subset.
-(The set $\mathcal E$ is not closed.)
-We refer to \cite{gray} for more information on the metric $d$, including the proofs of the mentioned facts.
-When talking about closed and open subsets of $\S$ we assume the topology of $d$.
-For $H\subset\S$, denote $\cl H$ the closure of $H$.
+Equipped with this metric, the space of all stochastic processes is separable and complete; moreover, it's a compact.
+The set of stationary processes $\S$ is its convex closed subset (hence a compact too).
+The set of all finite-memory stationary distributions is dense in $\mathcal S$.
+(Taking only those that have rational transition probabilities we obtain a countable dense subset of $\S$.)
+The set $\mathcal E$ is not convex (a mixture of stationary ergodic distributions is always stationary but never ergodic) and is not closed (its closure is $\mathcal S$).
+We refer to \cite{gray} for more details and proofs of these facts.

-Compactness of the set $\S$ is one of the main ingredients of the analysis in this work.
-Another is that the distance $d$ can be consistently estimated, as is demonstrated in Lemma~\ref{th:dd} of section~\ref{s:proofs} below (see also \cite{rr}).
+When talking about closed and open subsets of $\S$ we assume the topology of~$d$.
+Compactness of the set $\S$ is one of the main ingredients in the proofs of the main results.
+Another is that the distance $d$ can be consistently estimated, as the next lemma shows.

 Considering the Borel (with respect to the metric $d$) sigma-algebra $\mathcal F_\S$ on the set $\S$, we obtain a standard probability space $(\S,\mathcal F_\S)$.
 An important tool that will be used in the analysis is {\bf ergodic decomposition} of stationary processes (see e.g. \cite{gray, bil}): which we recall here.
 Any stationary process can be expressed as a mixture of stationary ergodic processes; more formally, for any $\rho\in\S$ there is a measure $W_\rho$ on $(\S,\mathcal F_\S)$, such that $W_\rho(\mathcal E)=1$, and $\rho(B)=\int d W_\rho(\mu)\mu(B)$, for any $B\in\mathcal F_{A^\infty}$.
 The {\em support} of a stationary distribution $\rho$ is the minimal closed set $U\subset\S$ such that $W_\rho(U)=1$.